Ciano1996/AuctionMechanism/README.md

     }
 ```
 ### FIND AUCTION BY PRICE

+/*TEST 7-1: findAuctionByPrice()
+     * @result multiple peers creates multiple auctions and some of them wants to check which of them have a certain price
+     * */

 ```
     /*TEST 7-1: findAuctionByPrice()
      * @result multiple peers creates multiple auctions and some of them wants to check which of them have a certain price